Creating a PostgreSQL cluster

 Database name.
 The name must be unique within the folder.

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
+The maximum name length is 63 characters.
 The names

-postgres,template0, andtemplate1are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names. -
+postgres,template0, andtemplate1are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names. -

 Database owner username.
 By default, the system allocates 50 connections per cluster host to a new user.
 You can change the maximum number of connections using the Conn limit setting.

-The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the
+The username may contain Latin letters, numbers, hyphens, and underscores.
+It must start with a letter, number, or underscore, but cannot begin with a

-admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for Managed Service for PostgreSQL.
+admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for internal use by Managed Service for PostgreSQL.
 You cannot create users with these names. -

 Password: